Marjan Bolhar

+Marjan Bolhar (born 17 November 1976) is a Slovenian athlete and professional firefighter.

 Personal life

 Early life

-Marjan was born on 17 November 1967 in Ljubljana (Slovenia).
-His parents' names were Marjan (father) and Helena (mother) Bolhar.
+Marjan was born on 17 November 1976 in Ljubljana (Slovenia).
 He spent most of his childhood in the village of Češenik (Domžale).

-Marriage and children

-Marjan is married to Marjana Bolhar which whom he has three children (Kaja, Patrik, and Maj).

 Career and volunteering

 Marjan became a firefighter early in his youth when he was serving as a firefighter volunteer in PGD Dob, where he is also currently in service.
-He later became a professional firefighter, working at "Center za zaščito in reševanje Domžale".
+He later became a professional firefighter, working as a second-level fire officer.
 He is also helping as a firefighter volunteer at "Industrijsko društvo Helios".
 Besides being a firefighter, he is also the founder and the main martial arts coach at "Klub borilnih veščin Domžale".
 He is also coaching as a volunteer at the primary school for children with special needs "Osnovna šola Roje", at the retirement home Domžale and at the health and wellbeing foundation "Šola zdravja Domžale".

 Sports career

-Marjan's sports career started already quite early.
-He achieved his first noticeable results in boxing when he was 15 years old and selected as the best junior Slovenian boxer.
+Marjan's sports career started quite early.
+He achieved his first noticeable results in boxing when he was 15 years old and was selected as the best junior Slovenian boxer.
 After a few years of competing as an amateur boxer, he switched to kickboxing, where he was able to achieve quite a few important results on the international stage.
-Until 2006, Marjan was coached by a well-known Slovenian boxer and author Janez Gale.
-Marjan is also the only remaining Janez Gale's athlete who is still active to this day (2022).
+Until 2006, Marjan was coached by a well-known Slovenian boxer and author, Janez Gale.
+As of 2022, Marjan is also the only remaining Janez Gale-trained athlete who is still active.
 Marjan participated in more than 300 different matches during his lengthy career.

-During the WAKO Oceania Open cup 2018, Marjan met a famous bodybuilder, actor, and politician Arnold Schwarzenegger.
+During the WAKO Oceania Open cup 2018, Marjan met the famous bodybuilder, actor, and politician Arnold Schwarzenegger.
 Arnold invited him to compete at the 2020 World's Strongest Firefighter event in Santa Monica (California, US).

 During his sports career, Marjan had quite a few knee-related injuries.
 He was able to overcome them and continue with the competitions.

-Diplomas, Licences and Ranks
+Diplomas, licences and ranks

 In his sports career, Marjan achieved the following titles by teaching and training various sports: